dgstjohn/readme-generator/README.md

   ## Installation

-  Type false to install any packages needed for your project.
+  Type npm install to install any packages needed for your project.

   ## Usage